A global conscience

 With our support, she is now studying Biomedical Sciences and finally able to pursue her ambitions.
 We offer nonrepayable Refugee Bursaries and one of our 50 Gold Scholarships, supported by alumni and friends, is reserved for refugees.
 “I can’t tell you how happy I was,” she says.
 “I felt that I was in safe hands to start my degree.”

+The University also offers Sanctuary Scholarships for master’s students who are seeking asylum in the UK, waiving the cost of tuition and providing a £15,000 bursary.
 Unlike refugees, asylum seekers are not usually eligible for student loans and must pay international tuition fees.
-At Bath we offer Sanctuary Scholarships for master’s students who are seeking asylum in the UK, waiving the cost of tuition and providing a £15,000 bursary.